Matt Nagy: Columbus Destroyers

 The 2007 Destroyers opened the season 6–4 before losing five consecutive games.
 Needing a win over the Dragons to clinch the National Conference's final playoff spot, Nagy recorded 256 passing yards and seven touchdowns to lead Columbus to a 74–43 victory and a playoff berth at 7–9.
 In the regular season, he threw for 3,561 yards and 75 touchdowns.
-In weeks fifteen and sixteen, he also attempted two extra point conversions, both of which failed: after throwing a touchdown against the Kansas City Brigade to put the Destroyers up 47–35 with 30 seconds left, Nagy missed the ensuing kick; against Philadelphia, with Columbus leading 53–41 early in the fourth quarter, he tried a drop kick to no success.
+In Weeks 15 and 16, Nagy also attempted two extra point conversions, both of which failed: after throwing a touchdown against the Kansas City Brigade to put the Destroyers up 47–35 with 30 seconds left, Nagy missed the ensuing kick; against Philadelphia, with Columbus leading 53–41 early in the fourth quarter, he tried a drop kick to no success.

 The Destroyers played the Storm in the opening round; after throwing for five touchdowns, Nagy scored the go-ahead touchdown run with seven seconds remaining in the game.
 Tampa Bay's Seth Marler missed the game-winning field goal as time expired to secure the 56–55 triumph.
 He was named Offensive Player of the Game for his performance.
 In the second round, they faced the 15–1 Desperados in Dallas, the first team in league history to win 15 games in the regular season and riding a 12-game home win streak.
 After trailing 35–21 during the second quarter, the Destroyers scored 31 of the game's next 34 points, while Nagy was 20 for 32 for 285 yards and six touchdowns (four passing, two rushing) as Columbus upset Dallas 66–59 to make their maiden Conference Championship appearance.
-Nagy took on the 14–2 Force for the Conference Championship; against his former team and in what he called "his favorite game", he completed 23 of 34 passes for 209 yards, five touchdowns, and one interception, while he scored on each of his two carries as the Destroyers won 66–56.
+Nagy took on the 14–2 Force for the Conference Championship; against his former team and in what he called "his favorite game", Nagy completed 23 of 34 passes for 209 yards, five touchdowns, and an interception, while he scored on each of his two carries as the Destroyers won 66–56.